IN-CORE/incore-docs/manual_jb/content/analyses/equity_metric.md

 **Description**

-The algorithm computes an equity metric for the inequity present in the infrastructure service provision between two groups of concerns’ (e.g., low income vs. non-low income, minority vs non-minority, etc.).
-The metric is built upon Theil’s T, which is a common metric to compute the inequality present in the dispersion of a scarce resource (e.g., income).
+The algorithm computes equity metrics to characterize the inequity present in the infrastructure service provision between two groups of concerns’ (e.g., low income vs. non-low income, minority vs non-minority, etc.).
+The metrics are built upon Theil’s T, which is a common metric to compute the inequality present in the dispersion of a scarce resource (e.g., income).
+The metrics could also be implemented to assess inequity in different scenarios with other scarce resources of concern.

-To compute the metric, a scarce resource has been formulated and calculated for an infrastructure application.
-The scarce resource for infrastructure is defined as its resilience score (i.e., probability of service provision).
-The probability of service is calculated for each household and is influenced by infrastructure quality (e.g., age).
+To compute the metrics, a scarce resource should be formulated and calculated for an infrastructure application.
+The scarce resource for infrastructure can be taken as any user defined relevant values, such as a resilience score (i.e., probability of service provision) or recovery time.
+We've included a companion utility class where we define and prepare recovery time as a scarce resource.
+Other scarce resources can and could be explored if provided by the user.

 The equity metric allows for an equity assessment of the current infrastructure service provision.
-It also enables the assessment of equity gains for a given retrofit plan and can be integrated into an overall decision-making process.
+It also enables the assessment of equity gains for a given retrofit plan and can be integrated into an overall decision-making process..

-This analysis calculates the inequity metric, and we've included a companion utility class where we define and prepare recovery time as a scarce resource.
-Other scarce resources can and could be explored if provided by the user.
+The output metrics tell the following information 1) Theil's T - overall amount of inequality in scarce resource's dispersion across a community (distributional inequity)  2) Between Zone Inequality (BZI) - amount of inequality attributed to scarce resource differences between groups (restorative inequity), and 3) Within Zone Inequality (WZI) - amount of inequality due to resource differences among singular groups.

 **Contributors**

-- Science: Abigail L. Beck, Ph.D.
+- Science: Abigail L. Beck, Ph.D, Eun Jeong Cha, Ph.D, Walter Peacock, Ph.D
 - Implementation: NCSA IN-CORE Dev Team

 **Related publications**